aaron-grau/curic/rails/projects/art_share_api/README.md

 Once you have a plan call over a TA and explain it to them.
 Then get coding!

-## Bonus Phase II: Favorite Contacts
+## Bonus Phase II: Favorite Artworks

-Let's also allow users to favorite contacts.
-This will require additional columns to contacts (for favoriting of contacts by their owner) and shared contacts (for favoriting of contacts shared to a user).
+Let's also allow users to favorite artworks.
+This will require additional columns to artworks (for favoriting of artworks by their owner) and shared artworks (for favoriting of artworks shared to a user).
 User a semantic custom route to accomplish this.
 [Hint.][more-restful-actions]

-## Bonus Phase III: Contact Groups
+## Bonus Phase III: Artwork Collections

-And finally, users should be able to add other users to contact groups.
-Allow each user to have many groups.
-Contacts can also belong to more than one group.
+And finally, users should be able to add artworks to artwork collections.
+Allow each user to have many collections.
+Artworks can also belong to more than one collection.
 What sort of table will you need to make this work?

 [poly-assoc]: http://guides.rubyonrails.org/association_basics.html#polymorphic-associations